agp745/CORE-New-Hire-CLI/README.md

 ## Features to add

-1. Pull ***IT Contact Information*** from cloud

-Currently, the CLI uses my local version of the *Information form* which is not reflective of all useres.
-I am looking to change the CLI so that it copies the form from the Cloud and saves it locally to a temporary file or folder.

-2. Install Script

-I am currently working out an install script that will make distribution of this CLI easy and seamless.
-- **wget** and **scoop** support

-3. Email template support
+1. Email template support

 I am still debating if I should support the ***IT SUPPORT - Getting started*** email template.
 I need to see if the rest of the team uses that email template regularly.

-4. Options for other companies (SVM)
+2. Options for other companies (SVM)

 Currently, only Procedeo is supported since that is the only other company I deal with new hires.
 If this CLI is adopted by the whole team, I will add support for SVM